How Much You Should Feed Your Puppy

 Feeding Schedule for First 3 Months

 A puppy's first few months are all about rapid growth, so making sure they have enough food is critical.
 Most people get their new dog after it's been weaned, or moved from mother's milk or milk formula to solid foods.
 But many puppies (and wild canids, like wolves) can start trying semi-solid food as early as three weeks.
 Often dogs are able to regulate their own intake fairly well during this period.
 That means you can try putting food out to let your pup graze freely all day (note, wet or moist foods may dry out if left out too long).
-If you sense he's overeating, try instead putting out food at frequent intervals; Shmalberg suggests four times a day to start.
+If you sense they're overeating, try instead putting out food at frequent intervals; Shmalberg suggests four times a day to start.

 Feeding Schedule for Months 4 to 6

 If your puppy isn't gaining weight in spite of eating the right amount of food, Shmalberg suggests talking to your vet.
-"Some medical conditions show up at this age which can influence absorption of food, like parasites, congenital issues, and so forth," he says.
+"Some medical conditions show up at this age which can influence

 Feeding Schedule for Months 6 to 12